JacquesCarette/Drasil/wiki/Git2Know-for-Drasil.md

 ### [Helpful VS Code Shortcuts](https://github.com/JacquesCarette/Drasil/wiki/New-Workspace-Setup#general-helpful-vscode-shortcuts)

-## Things to avoid

-- Don’t write lines more than 80 characters long.
-- Don’t add too many blank lines (no more than 1 or 2).

 ## Avoidable Issues
 I’ve made changes to the code, but the program says there’s nothing to commit?
 - might seem obvious but don’t forget to save your changes! `CTRL+S`